MrCaspan/GAS-Gmail-Signature-Templator/README.md

 oAuth2 Library ID - Librar1B7FSrk5Zi6L1rSxxTDgDEUsPzlukDsi4KGuTMorsTQHhGBzBkMun4iDF - Version 41

-If ther eis a newer verison available you are welcome to use it but I have only tested with verison 41 of the Library
+If there is a newer verison available you are welcome to use it but I have only tested with verison 41 of the Library

-Here is the document on it
+Here is the documentation on it the library: https://github.com/googleworkspace/apps-script-oauth2
-https://github.com/googleworkspace/apps-script-oauth2